stepci/stepci/docs/guides/concepts.md

 ### Workflows

-Workflows contain meta information, tests and configuration
+Workflows contain meta information, tests and default configuration

 ### Tests

 Tests describe different test suites.
 Tests can have multiple steps.
 Tests are executed concurrently.
-Each test has a separate context, shared accross steps
+Each test has a separate context, shared across steps

 ### Steps

 Steps are the instructions to be executed by the runner.
-Steps contain the request parameters and assertions.
+Steps contain the request parameters, captures and checks.
 Steps are executed in a sequence.
 If one step fails, all the following steps are skipped.
 Steps have access to shared context

+### Captures

+Steps can specify captures to capture data from responses into named variables that can later be used in consequent requests.
+Also known as "request chaining"

 ### Checks

-Steps can have many different checks to validate responses
+Steps can include checks to validate responses

-### Captures

-Steps can capture data from responses into named variables

-### Conditions

-Steps can be skipped if a condition is not met

 ### Matchers

-Matchers can match values against a pre-defined set of rules
+Matchers can be used to match values against a pre-defined set of rules

+### Reusables

+Reusables allow you to reuse content such as schemas and credentials without repetition